robinboncoeur/Art/docs/writing/W_Edits.md

 He carefully slipped the envelope from under her arm.

-"You might put that bolt on the cutting table," Mara told Tahlia.
-"Been waiting for that since last week."
+"Just put that bolt on the cutting table," Mara told Tahlia.
+"It was meant to arrive last week."

 Lucy had finished her inspection of the dress just as Lily, a little redhead with freckles, a cheery smile, and long eyelashes designed to invoke envy from every woman in the room bounced through the door.
 Her eyes widened at the sight of the dress.